Introduction to quantum groups: 4a. Tensor categories

 In order to have more insight into the structure of the compact quantum groups, in general and for the concrete examples too, and to effectively compute their representations, we can use algebraic geometry methods, and more precisely Tannakian duality.

 Tannakian duality rests on the basic principle in any kind of mathematics, algebra, geometry or analysis, ``linearize''.
 In the present setting, where we do not have a Lie algebra, this will be in fact our only possible linearization method.

-Let us start with:
+In practice, this duality is something quite broad, and there are many formulations of it, sometimes not obviously equivalent.
+In what follows we will present Woronowicz's original Tannakian duality result from \cite{wo2}, in its ``soft'' form, worked out by Malacarne in \cite{mal}.
+This is something which is very efficient, in what regards the applications.

+Finally, let us mention that there will be a lot of algebra going on here, in this chapter, and if you're more of an analyst, this might disturb you.
+To which I have to say two things.
+First is that this chapter is definitely not to be skipped, and especially by you, analyst, because if you want to do advanced probability theory over quantum groups, you need Tannakian duality.
+And second is that algebra and analysis are both part of mathematics, along by the way with geometry, PDE and many other things, and a mathematician's job is normally to: (1) know mathematics, (2) develop mathematics.

+Getting started now, the idea will be that of further building on the Peter-Weyl theory, from chapter 3.
+Let us start with the following result, that we know from there:

 \begin{theorem} Given a Woronowicz algebra $(A,u)$, the Hom spaces for its corepresentations form a tensor $*$-category, in the sense that: \begin{enumerate} \item $T\in Hom(u,v),S\in Hom(v,w)\implies ST\in Hom(u,w)$.